WeNeedThePoh/clean-code-summary/README.md

 ### Chapter 7: *Error Handling*

 -Error Handling is one of those things that all the developers have to do.
 Can be hard but if something goes wrong you can easily fix it by looking at the error message or error log.
-Use exceptions to handle our error, but when you do give some context to it so in future you will know the location and source of the error.
+Use exceptions to handle your errors, but when you do give some context to it so in future you will know the location and source of the error.

 -Try to start with try-catch-finally, that way you can define what the user should expect if something goes wrong.